TranNhiem/MA_SSRL_Pytorch/README.md

     --train_dir ILSVRC2012/train \
     --val_dir ILSVRC2012/val \
     `
 ### Hyperparameter Setting
+You can change

-### Number Augmentation Strategies Implement
+### Number Augmentation Strategies Implementation
+You can select the number of Augmentation you want by setting the Flags

 ### Training Single or Multiple GPUs
+You can set how many GPUs for training by changing the Flags We will Support distributed multi-nodes(machines) traning soon

 ## Pre-trained model

-**Note:** hyperparameters may not be the best, if using your own datasets you can consider batch size and learning rate for your training.
+**Note:** Here is list of the pre-trained weight of the Residual Convolution Neural Nets (ResNets architectures). if Using different Neural Net archiectures you can consider modify the code in this module:

-### ImageNet 1000K Self-supervised pre-training
+### ImageNet 1K Self-supervised pre-training

 **Note:** hyperparameters may not be the best, we will be re-running the methods with lower performance eventually.

+#### ImageNet 1K Linear Evaluation on Pre-trained model

 | Method       | Backbone | Epochs | MLP Dim | Acc@1 | Acc@5 | Checkpoint |
 |--------------|:--------:|:------:|:----:|:--------------:|:--------------:|:----------:|